FINOCCHIETO MANOR HOUSE

 The elegant family dining room, with its traditional cove ceiling and fireplace, provides a cozy space for small groups of up to ten diners.

-Two sets of French doors lead from the dining room to the outdoor dining terrace for a pleasant breakfast, informal lunch, or an evening supper with the perfect sunset view and lantern-lit ambiance.
+Two sets of French doors lead from the dining room to the outdoor dining terrace for a pleasant breakfast, informal lunch, or an elegant, evening supper with the perfect sunset view and lantern-lit ambiance.
 A decorative canopy can be extended over the space to provide shade or cover from a light rain.